Mr. Birchum

-Mr. Birchum is an American adult animated sitcom developed by Adam Carolla, Nate Adams, and Mike Lynch for DailyWire+.
+Mr. Birchum is an American adult animated sitcom created by Adam Carolla and developed by him, Nate Adams, and Mike Lynch for DailyWire+.
 Produced by Chassy Media, the series premiered on May 12, 2024.
 Carolla stars as the titular character, alongside a voice cast including Megyn Kelly, Alonzo Bodden, Tyler Fischer, Brett Cooper, Kyle Dunnigan, Marisol Ramirez, James Arnold Taylor, Melissa Greenspan, Brandon Tyler Harris, Roseanne Barr, Jay Mohr, and Patrick Warburton.

 Carolla originated the character of Dick Birchum in the 1990s where he featured on KROQ-FM, later voicing him in the series Crank Yankers.

 Synopsis

 The series chronicles the lives of the Birchum family, Richard (Adam Carolla), Wendi (Megyn Kelly), Eddie (Kyle Dunnigan) and Jeanie (Brett Cooper).
 Each episode is a social commentary on modern American culture from a politically conservative viewpoint as Richard attempts to keep life in his hometown simple.